 Chairman and principal shareholder of the privately-owned Digicel Group

-Denis O’Brien is Chairman and principal shareholder of the privately-owned Digicel Group, one of the fastest growing communications providers in the world.
+Denis O’Brien is an Irish serial entrepreneur and philanthropist.
+O’Brien is Chairman and principal shareholder of the privately-owned Digicel Group, one of the fastest growing communications providers in the world.
+The company is a Digital Operator delivering digital experiences via its suite of 8 apps.

 Mr. O’Brien founded Digicel in 2001 when the company launched a GSM cellular phone service in the Caribbean.
 The Digicel Group has extended its operations to 32 markets with over 1.4 million subscribers in the Caribbean, Central America and Asia Pacific regions, including Jamaica, Haiti and Papua New Guinea.